Pyroxenium/Basalt2/docs/references/elements/Flexbox.md

-# Flexbox
+# FlexBox
-_This is the Flexbox class.
+_This is the FlexBox class.
 It is a container that arranges its children in a flexible layout._
 _The flexbox element adds the following properties to its children:_

 Extends: `Container`